holland-cw3/Symplified/README.md

 When you have a medical emergency, you go to the ER.
 Key word EMERGENCY.
 Often when you get there, you're asked to wait for your name to be called.
 5 hours later, they call you up, not to meet a doctor, but to take a screening assesment of your symptoms.
 We saw this as a rather large inefficiency in what is supposed to be the fastest way to receive medical attention.

-That's why we built Symplified, an app that reduces time in the ER's waiting room.
+That's why we built Symplified, an app that reduces time in the ER waiting room, by pre-screening patients for symptoms.

 # What it does